zhaoshuoxp/Pipelines-Wrappers/README.md

 ## adapt_trim.sh

-This script is seperated from ChIPseq.sh, it trims adapter sequences from fastq files with cutadapt@python3.
+This script is separated from ChIPseq.sh, it trims adapter sequences from fastq files with cutadapt@python3.

 #### Input
 * Paired-end fastq files or single-end with -s, e.g. test_R1.fastq.gz test_R2.fastq.gz